WarmMilkCodes/NextSlide/README.md

 - ```button```: Button to simulate for ```mouse_click``` actions (```left```, ```right```, or ```middle```)
 - ```microphone_sensitivity```: Adjust for ambient noise (in seconds)

-## Multi-Language Support
-The app automatically translates commands spoken in different languages to English for processing.
-For example:
-- Saying "Proxima diapositiva" (Spanish for "Next Slide") triggesr the ```next slide``` action
-- Translation is handled by the ```googletrans``` library

 ## Usage
 1. Run the application:
     ```bash